atu-se/atu.innomadic.com/courses/flat/lectures/lecture3.md

 * This approach fails when trying to prove that **concatenation**  and **star** preserve regularity.
 * To overcome this problem we introduce **nondeterminism**.
+* All of the FAs that we have discussed so far have been deterministic finite automata (DFAs)
+* We now introduce the idea of a non-deterministic finite automaton (NFA)

 # Example of an NFA